PWA + Pimcore

 Staples: A unified PWA front end for multiple legacy back ends

 Staples, a global office supply retailer, launched its first eCommerce site in 2001.
-Over the years, the company acquired other entities worldwide and their existing eCommerce systems, throughout which they continued to provide online services.
-Today, Staples faces the challenge of unifying their online presence across all touchpoints and has decided to test out modern Progressive Web Apps.
+Over the years, the company acquired other entities worldwide along with their existing eCommerce systems, which they continued to provide online services with.
+Today, Staples faces the challenge of unifying its online presence across all touchpoints and has decided to test out modern progressive web apps.

-What's more, owning entities and matching eCommerce systems in over 40 countries across the world, Staples tried to provide a consistent brand identity across all of them with great cost and effort.
+What's more, owning entities and matching eCommerce systems in over 40 countries across the world, Staples wants to provide a consistent brand identity across all of them.

 Although this situation reflects the state of many seasoned eCommerce systems, the answer to such a challenge wasn't easy.

-At first, the company considered the development of a mobile native app, a new frontend, and various headless solutions, but in the end, it became clear that the best option would be a progressive web app which combines the features of a web page and mobile app in one.
+At first, the company considered the development of a mobile native app, a new front end, and various headless solutions.
+In the end, it became clear that the best option would be a progressive web app that combines the features of a web page and mobile app in one.

-At that time, Staples approached Divante, which develops Vue Storefront, a PWA storefront dedicated to eCommerce.
+At that time, Staples approached Divante who developed Vue Storefront, a progressive web app (PWA) storefront dedicated to eCommerce.

-"We were looking for a partner who would not only take us through the steep learning curve with PWA but also build a close relationship with us to embark on a journey to transform the Staples eCommerce space” – says Luiza Warno, Head of Applications at Staples Solutions.
+"We were looking for a partner who would not only take us through the steep learning curve with PWAs but also build a close relationship with us to embark on a journey to transform the Staples eCommerce space."

 By running this experiment, Staples hoped to answer the following questions: